chrisbroski/fetchbot/README.md

 ### Notes

-Though not yet completed, here is what does and doesn't work well so far.
+Though inelegant and graceless, this mess actually works.
+Here are the main problems with improvement ideas if I have any.

+#### It's a Complete Mess

+I purchased an [Adafruit Perma-Proto Hat](https://www.adafruit.com/products/2310) that, with some soldering, clean up the mess that is the breadboard.
+I'll need to get an (Actobotics Pi channel mount](https://www.sparkfun.com/products/13050) too as the one that cam with the kit only fits Arduino.
+The front "caster" on the Actobitty is just a plastic skid.
+I'd like to find a better wheel, or maybe just upgrade to a more advanced rover kit.

+#### Vision Is Probably Not Enough Senses

+I believe that I will require a way to tell if the rover gets stuck or collides with something.
+I have a [Sense Hat](https://www.raspberrypi.org/products/sense-hat/) that includes an accelerometer/gyroscope/magnetometer sensors so I may try to use that or look for a simpler solution.

 #### Raspberry Pi Camera Module

 The Pi camera comes with everything needed for this project (I use `child_process.spawn` to execute `raspiyuv` bash commands from Node.js.)
 It just doesn't work very well.
-The main problems are:
+Its main shortcomings are:

 ##### Low FPS